Terms and Conditions

 Once an e-petition closes, there is no ability to add or remove signatures from the petition or the tabled document.

 All current e-Petitions will be accessible from the Parliament of Victoria website.
 An e-Petition can be posted on the website for a minimum period of 1 week and a maximum of 6 months.
-The Principal Petitioner may request the Clerk extend the petition length as long as the total length does not exceed 6 months.
+The Principal Petitioner may request the Clerk extend the petition length.

 Only the email address of the Principal Petitioner will be made public on the website.
 The personal details of those who join e-petitions will not be published in any form on the website.
 The website will only show a tally of the number of signatures collected.
 Once presented to Parliament, e-petitions become public documents and the details of the e-petition, including the names and addresses of signatories, may be accessed, on request, from the Council Table Office.
 The Privacy Statement on the website details how your personal information is protected.